ASGA presenters are among the nation’s premier Student Government experts.

 Sarah E. Schoper, Ph.D.

-• Accomplished presenter and author in risk management, political science and student leadership development
+• Accomplished presenter and author in equity, inclusion, and diversity; political science; and corporate/student leadership development

 • Photo Album • Video Interview